 Barbara Todd Hager (Métis/Cree) is the author of two non-fiction books – Honour Song (Raincoast Books, 1996) and On Her Way (Berkley/Penguin, 1998).
 Her experience writing and researching ancient and contemporary Indigenous societies includes seven years as the producer, writer and director on the 1491 series, director and writer of four Indigenous TV series and documentaries (150 episodes), and five years as the Aboriginal Liaison at the Royal BC Museum.
 Barbara has written for the Globe and Mail, Indian Artist, Métis and Chatelaine.

 Ten Thousand Nations: Indigenous Reflections on the Americas before Contact (Aarrow Press, 2020) is a non-fiction book by Barbara Todd Hager, the writer and director of the award winning docu-drama series 1491: The Untold Story of the Americas Before Columbus.
-Ten Thousand Nations will be released on June 21, 2020, Canada’s Indigenous Day.
+Ten Thousand Nations will be released in late Summer 2020.

 The 1491 Channel is an HD streaming site that includes all eight 1491 episodes and several other Indigenous documentaries directed by Barbara Todd Hager including Down2Earth (Indigenous environmental series), Truth Dance and Reconciliation (documentary about the Royal Winnipeg Ballet’s residential school ballet “Going Home Star”) and From Bella Coola to Berlin (documentary about the journey of nine Indigenous men from Bella Coola to performed in zoos and theatres in Germany in 1885).